 To view the latest crime alert issued by Chief Kruger regarding ruse burglaries, click here.

-The department consists of 52 full-time and part-time personnel.
-This number includes civilian personnel (three full-time and nine part-time) and 40 sworn officers.
+The department consists of 62 full-time and part-time personnel.
+This number includes civilian personnel (three full-time and nine part-time), 40 sworn officers, and 10 auxiliary officers.
 Emergency calls are dispatched through DuPage Public Safety Communications (Du-Comm).
 For more information, click to view Du-Comm.